chairfull/GodotTwee/README.md

 print("Back to how things should be.")
 ```

-# Statements
+# Signals
-Statements are in ALL CAPS so they don't clash with properties.

-## ON
-Connects to a signal in the node.
+To fire on a signal use the `ON` block.

+You can define animations for many signals at once.
-When a signal is emitted, other tweens will be ended/killed.
+When a signal is emitted, other tweens defined in the `Twee` will be ended/killed.

 ```rpy
 ON mouse_entered: